 When is Municipal Court held?

-Initial appearances in Municipal Court are held every Tuesday at 9:00 AM and 4:00 PM.
+Initial appearances for adult cases in Municipal Court are generally held on Tuesdays at 9:00 AM and 4:00 PM.
+Please be sure to reference your citation for specific date and time.

 When are trials held?